History

 1886

-- Shaftesbury Hall was sold as it had become too small to accommodate all the members and programs.
+- Shaftesbury Hall was sold, as it wasn't large enough to accommodate all YMCA members and programs.

-- The University of Toronto student YMCA opened a building on campus near the northwest corner of College St. and University Ave.
+- The University of Toronto student YMCA opened a building on campus near the northwest corner of College Street and University Avenue.

 1887

-- To replace Shaftesbury Hall a much larger building was built at the corner of Yonge and McGill Streets.
-It was dedicated on November 3, 1887, and soon came to be known as the Central YMCA with a large auditorium referred to as Association Hall that was rented out when not in use by the Y. The building also contained the first indoor YMCA pool in Canada.
-The gymnasium was considered to be one of the finest in North America.
+- To replace Shaftesbury Hall, a much larger building was constructed at the corner of Yonge and McGill streets.
+It was dedicated on November 3, 1887, and soon came to be known as the Central YMCA.
+It included a large auditorium, known as Association Hall, which was rented when not in use by the Y. The building also contained the first indoor YMCA pool in Canada.
+The gymnasium was considered one of the finest in North America.

 1890

-- A North West branch was organized in March.
-It was located at 484 Spadina Ave.
-In April 1893 the Board decided to sell the property.
+- A North West YMCA branch was organized in March at 484 Spadina Avenue.
+In April 1893, the Board decided to sell the property.

-- The East Toronto Railway branch opened a building near York Railway Station at Main St and Danforth Ave.
-It remained a Railway YMCA branch until 1909 when the Grand Trunk Railway decided to move the rail yards west to Mimico.
+- The East Toronto Railway branch opened a building near York Railway Station at Main Street and Danforth Avenue.
+It remained a railway YMCA branch until 1909, when the Grand Trunk Railway moved its rail yards west to Mimico.

 1891

-- The Spirit-Mind-Body Red Triangle logo associated with the YMCA was developed and introduced by Luther Gullick, a teacher at the YMCA Training School in Springfield, Massachusetts.
+- The YMCA's red triangle logo, representing wellness of spirit, mind, and body, was developed and introduced by Luther Gulick, a teacher at the YMCA Training School in Springfield, Massachusetts.

 1892

-- Basketball was introduced to Toronto in 1892 a few months after being invented by Canadian born James Naismith at the YMCA Training School in Springfield Massachusetts in December 1891.
+- Basketball was introduced to Toronto in 1892, just a few months after it was invented by Canadian-born Dr. James Naismith at the YMCA Training School in Springfield, Massachusetts, on December 21, 1891.

-- The first reference to basketball in Toronto was recorded in the Central YMCA Gymnasium Committee Minutes and the Toronto YMCA Board Minutes when an appropriation of $25 was asked for to cover the windows of the gym with wire netting, “in view of the introduction of basket ball.”
+The first basketball game in Toronto was played in the gymnasium of the Central YMCA building on Yonge Street in 1892. - The first reference to basketball in Toronto was recorded in the Central YMCA Gymnasium Committee Minutes and the Toronto YMCA Board Minutes when an appropriation of $25 was requested to cover the gymnasium windows with wire netting: "in view of the introduction of basketball."

-- Fencing was introduced to the Central Y gymnasium and proved to be a popular sport.
+- Fencing was introduced to the Central YMCA gymnasium and proved to be a popular sport.
 The Central YMCA team won the Team Championship of Canada in 1911.

 1895

-- The Toronto YMCA Physical Department Committee reported about one hundred medical examinations were made and city physicians at the Central YMCA gave four medical talks to members during the year.
+- Approximately 100 medical examinations were completed, according to the Toronto YMCA Physical Department Committee.
+City physicians at Central YMCA presented four medical talks to members during the year.

 1897

-- The City Railway YMCA branch opened in a building located at the foot of Spadina Ave. that was fitted out by the Grand Trunk Railway.
-It contained a restaurant, a dormitory and a small gym.
+- The City Railway YMCA branch opened in a building at the foot of Spadina Avenue that was fitted out by the Grand Trunk Railway.
+It included a restaurant, a dormitory, and a small gym.
 The branch remained in operation until the fall of 1909.

 1898

-- The game of handball was added to the attractions at the Central YMCA.
+- The game of handball was added to the programming at Central YMCA.